Josephine Baker, 1st Black woman honored in French Pantheon

 After France’s defeat in June 1940, she refused to play for the Nazis who occupied Paris and moved to southwestern France.
 She continued to work for the French Resistance, using her artistic performances as a cover for her spying activities.

-“No one finds shocking that she is with her impresario, make-up artists, technicians … so she brings them with her, and information is being conveyed,” Létang said.
-“She risks the death penalty or, at least, the harsh repression of the Vichy regime or of the Nazi occupant.”

-The next year, seriously ill, Baker left France for North Africa, where Gen. Charles De Gaulle later arrived from London with the Free French Forces.
-Baker gathered intelligence for De Gaulle, including spying on the British and the Americans — who didn’t fully trust him and didn’t share all information.
+The next year, seriously ill, Baker left France for North Africa, where she gathered intelligence for Gen. Charles De Gaulle, including spying on the British and the Americans — who didn’t fully trust him and didn’t share all information.

 She also raised funds, including from her personal money.
 It is estimated she brought the equivalent of 10 million euros ($11.2 million) to support the French Resistance.